TheNextGenius/Cha-Hae-In/replit.md

 The bot is configured and running with:
 - Python 3.11
 - discord.py 2.6.4
+- groq (Llama 3.3 70B model - FREE)
 - PyYAML 6.0.2

 ## Environment Variables
 Required secrets (already configured):
 - `TOKEN`: Discord bot token from Discord Developer Portal
 - `OWNER_ID`: Discord user ID for admin commands
+- `GROQ_API_KEY`: Free API key from https://console.groq.com

 ## How to Use
 1. The bot is automatically running via the "Discord Bot" workflow
 2. Invite your bot to a Discord server using the OAuth2 URL from Discord Developer Portal
 3. Users can start with `/register` to begin their hunter journey
 4. Use `/system` to view the complete guide

+## How to Talk to Cha Hae-In
+The bot will respond when:
+- You @mention her
+- You say "hae-in", "haein", or "cha hae" in your message
+- You reply to one of her messages
+- Sometimes randomly when you use conversational phrases (30% chance)

+She remembers the last 20 messages per channel for context!

 ## Commands
 - `/register` - Awaken as a Hunter